 Unified commerce improves CX by meeting core expectations for relevance, accuracy, and customer service.

-• With end-to-end personalization, merchants can provide contextual experiences that factor in interactions across ecommerce sites as well as in stores.
+- With end-to-end personalization, merchants can provide contextual experiences that factor in interactions across ecommerce sites as well as in stores.
 Dynamically displaying the most relevant products and content based on location, past order history, and AI-driven personalization can help shoppers connect with the right products faster.

-• Real-time order and inventory visibility is crucial for shoppers as they navigate shopping options and order fulfillment, so they can plan store visits better.
+- Real-time order and inventory visibility is crucial for shoppers as they navigate shopping options and order fulfillment, so they can plan store visits better.
 Retailers relying on a patchwork of disparate order management, product information, and online systems can struggle with inconsistencies and delays, leading to customer dissatisfaction.

-• Reliance on customer service is at an all-time high.
+- Reliance on customer service is at an all-time high.
 More than ever, shoppers expect retailers to resolve increasingly complex requests for assistance.
 The Harvard Business Review found that in the first two weeks of the pandemic alone, the percentage of inquiries rated “difficult” doubled to 1 in 5.
-Customer service agents and store associates need organization-wide visibility into browsing and purchase histories to bring interactions to satisfying resolution.
+Customer service agents and store associates need organization-wide visibility into browsing and purchase histories to bring interactions to a satisfying resolution.

 Preparing for 2023 With a Unified Commerce Strategy